JackPikatea/pikatea-documentation/docs/guide/software-audio-mixing.md

 ## Method 2 - Midi-Mixer

 Use the Midi firmware and "Midi-mixer" together to control software audio independently.
 Control up to 8 sources with each encoder.
+Midi firmware can be found on the [Firmware page](/DownloadsAndFiles/firmware-download-list.html) for your macropad or device.

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/wpA1vrWgPRY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>